luilver/ruby/exercises/concept/savings-account/.docs/instructions.md

 ## 1. Calculate the interest rate

-Note: We communicate the relationship of the class or module to what is being invoked, such as `Math::PI` referencing a constant, or `Class::new` to reference the class method new.
-You will encounter this in the Ruby documentation, and in the mailing lists and other support areas, so we will use them here.

 Implement the `SavingsAccount::interest_rate` method to calculate the interest rate based on the specified balance:

 ```ruby